SoftServeSAG/rxr-01_ros/README.md

 ## Steps for onboard camera installation
-USB-camera software can be installed via `sudo apt-get install ros-kinetic-usb-cam` and `sudo apt-get install ros-kinetic-libuvc` -- we use this one because 'vanilla' usb-cam also `rosdep install libuvc_camera libuvc_ros`
-NB: when running example like 'roslaunch usb_cam usb_cam-test.launch', go to launch file itself and set appropriate camera device (if you have several of them, set like <param name="video_device" value="/dev/video1" /> )
+NB: when running example like  `roslaunch usb_cam usb_cam-test.launch`, go to launch file itself and set appropriate camera device (if you have several of them, set like <param name="video_device" value="/dev/video1" /> )

 ## udev
 - to get info on your vebcams: